idaholab/moose/framework/doc/content/syntax/Physics/index.md

   void checkVectorParamsNoOverlap(std::vector<std::string> param_vec) const;
 ```

+Because `Components` are not created the same way, and can merge Physics together, thus bypassing checks at construction
+time on parameters, consider adding the same battery of checks before the `Physics` creates any objects.

+#### Separate the definition of the Equation from its discretization

-The Physics class you will create will hold the parameters that are shared between all the
+The Physics base class you will create will hold the parameters that are shared between all the
 discretized versions of it.

 Physics and spatial discretizations are as separated as we could, but they are still very much intertwined.
 So